-▶ Cover with sterile non-adhesive bandage or clean cloth.

-► Do NOT apply butter or ointments; this may cause infection. ► Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.
-For second-degree burns (affecting top two layers of skin) ▶ Cool the burn by immerse in cold running water for 10-15 minutes.
-Use compresses if running water is not available. ▶ Do NOT apply ice as this may lower body temperature and cause further damage.
-Do NOT break blisters or apply butter or ointments; this may cause infection.
-Fortect burn by cover loosely with sterile, nonstick bandage and secure in place with gauze or tape.
-To prevent shock: (unless the person has a head, neck, or leg injury, or it would cause discomfort): ► Lay the person flat. ► Elevate feet about 12 inches. ► Elevate burn area above heart level, if possible. ► Cover the person with coat or blanket.
+For thermal burns: Decontaminate area around burn.
+Consider the use of cold packs and topical antibiotics.
+For first-degree burns (affecting top layer of skin) Hold burned skin under cool (not cold) running water or immerse in cool water until pain subsides.
+Use compresses if running water is not available.
+Cover with sterile non-adhesive bandage or clean cloth.
+Do NOT apply butter or ointments; this may cause infection.
+Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.
+For second-degree burns (affecting top two layers of skin) Cool the burn by immerse in cold running water for 10-15 minutes.
+Use compresses if running water is not available.
+Do NOT apply ice as this may lower body temperature and cause further damage.
+Do NOT apply totes the bins wal wore body temperature and cause further damage.
+Do NOT apply causes the parson has a head, neck, or leg injury, or it would cause discomfort): Lay the person flat.
+Elevate feet about 12 inches.
+Elevate feet about 12 inches.
 Seek medical assistance.
-For third-degree burns Seek immediate medical or emergency assistance.
-In the mean time: Fortect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound. ► Separate burned toes and fingers with dry, sterile dressings. ▶ Do not soak burn in water or apply ointments or butter; this may cause infection. ► To prevent shock see above For an airway burn, do not place pillow under the person's head when the person is lying down.
-This can close the airway. ▶ Have a person with a facial burn sit up. ► Check pulse and breathing to monitor for shock until emergency help arrives. ► Generally not applicable. ▶ If fumes or combustion products are inhaled remove from contaminated area.
-Lav patient down.
-Keep warm and rested. ▶ Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures Inhalation Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary. ► Transport to hospital, or doctor, without delay.
-Generally not applicable. ► IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY. ► For advice, contact a Poisons Information Centre or a doctor.
-Urgent hospital treatment is likely to be needed. ▶ In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition.
-Fig the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the SDS should be provided.
+For third-degree burns Seek medical assistance.
+For third-degree burns Seek medical assistance.
+In the mean time: Protect burn break obles with dry, sterile dressings.
+Do not soak burn in water or apply ointments or butter, this may cause infection.
+Separate burned toes and fingers with dry, sterile dressings.
+Do not soak burn in water or apply ointments or butter, this may cause infection.
+To revent shock see above.
+For an ainway burn, do not place pillow under the person's head when the person is lying down.
+This can close the ainway.
+Have a person with a facial burn sit up.
+Check pulse and breathing to monitor for shock until emergency help arrives.
+Generally not applicable.
+Inhalation If fumes or combustion products are inhaled remove from contaminated area.
+Lay patient down.
+Keep warm and rested.
+Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
+Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Perform CPR if necessary.
+Transport to hospital, or doctor, without delay.
+Generally not applicable.
+Ingestion IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY.
+For advice, contact a Poisons Information Centre or a doctor.
+Urgent hospital treatment is likely to be needed.
+In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition.
+If the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the SDS should be provided.
 Further action will be the responsibility of the medical specialist.
-SDS.
-Ingestion Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed otherwise: F INDUCE vomiting with fingers down the back of the throat, ONLY IF CONSCIOUS.
+If medical attention is not available on the worksite or surroundings send the patient to a hospital together with a copy of the SDS.
+Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed otherwise: INDUCE vomiting with fingers down the back of the throat, ONLY IF CONSCIOUS.
 Lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 NOTE: Wear a protective glove when inducing vomiting by mechanical means.
+Generally not applicable.